-Stef Lauer brings an extensive background in hospitality, tourism and the adventure travel industry to the Co-operative.
+Stef Lauer brings an extensive background in hospitality, tourism and the adventure travel industry to the Co-operative and specialises in First Aid at Work for Hospitality courses.
 She has lived and worked in six different countries over the years but now proudly calls Scotland her home.
-Her focus is currently on the delivery of First Aid at Work courses tailored to the tourism industry.
-Her base is in the Cairngorms National Park where she works part-time at Glenmore Lodge and runs her own consulting & training venture, Hands On Consulting.
-Check out her website: www.handsonconsulting.co.uk
+Now based in Edinburgh where she runs her own consulting & training business www.handsonconsulting.co.uk

 In her spare time you are most likely to find her with her walking boots on out somewhere in the Scottish hills or ticking off yet another Stevenson lighthouse.

 Ali Cameron was the first trainer to complete our Trainee Induction Programme.
 As well as delivering first aid courses for the First Aid Training Co-operative, he is the founder and senior instructor at Cameron’s school of Martial Arts teaching Kempo Ju Jitsu & Tang Soo Do, running classes across northern Scotland.

 Ali also does freelance work as an outdoor pursuits/activity leader and in the past has worked in the manufacturing industry, forestry industry, and as a self employed wood cutter!